 - Home office was already in vogue prior to the Corona crisis.
 Due to the current situation, the German minister of employment, Mr. Hubertus Heil, wants to legally establish the right to work from home.
 This right is planned to be valid also once the crisis is over.
-But what needs to be considered from a labour law perspective in order to introduce home office legally?
+But what needs to be considered from a employment law perspective in order to introduce home office legally?

 In times of COVID-19 it is recommended to anyone who can work from home to do so, regardless of whether someone shows any symptoms or features of groups at-risk.
 In order to prevent a collapse of the health care system, it is highly important to keep the infection curve as flat as possible from the very beginning.